-Peopling Australia European colonisation, contact with Aboriginal peoples and evolving relationships timtumili minanya (the Derwent River) flows for over 200 kilometres, from lutruwita/ Tasmania's heartland in liyawulina (Lake St Clair), through to the state's capital in nipaluna (Hobart), meandering through the Derwent Valley on its way.
+Key Topics and People identified are indicative, raised during consultation and subsequent timtumili minanya (the Derwent River) flows for over 200 kilometres, from lutruwita/ Tasmania's heartland in liyawulina (Lake St Clair), through to the state's capital in nipaluna (Hobart), meandering through the Derwent Valley on its way.
 Providing water, food, and transport, the Derwent River was the life force of wulawali (New Norfolk), and for the Linawina people who called it home.